-Elijah, 26, was born in a biologically female body but identifies as a man.
+Elijah was born in a biologically female body but identifies as a man.
 He began his physical transition just over two years ago.
 Here, he tells us what it’s like to have your period as a transgender teen.

 I was 13 when I got my first period.
 Most people at school had already started and my mum had prepped me quite well, so I knew what was on the horizon, but that didn’t make it any easier.
 I hated them from the word go.

 At the time, I was a long way off understanding myself like I do now.
 I was dressing as a tomboy and was struggling with my sexuality because I was finding myself attracted to girls, but I hadn’t yet realised I was transgender.

 I remember my periods being a great source of great pain and distress, and looking back, I think that was linked to general feelings of being uncomfortable in my body.
 I now know that what I was probably experiencing was something called gender dysphoria [where a person experiences distress because there’s a mismatch between their biological sex and gender identity] but I didn’t understand that at the time, or have the language to articulate it.